Governor announces CDCR Secretary to retire, names next Secretary

 In November 2022, CDCR codified into regulations Sensitive Needs Yard (SNY) and Non-Designated Programming Facilities (NDPF) programs.
 SNY is a designation for incarcerated people who have safety concerns regarding living on a General Population (GP) yard, while NDPFs house people together regardless of their GP or SNY status to afford incarcerated people greater access to rehabilitative programs.
 Assignment to these facilities is made only after careful review of each individual’s case factors, potential safety concerns, and housing/rehabilitation needs to ensure people can safely program together.
 While these programs have been in place for some time, the department has now placed them into regulations to provide consistent requirements for both programs.

-A set of Frequently Asked Questions provides more information about the new regulations.
+Read Frequently Asked Questions about the new regulations.

 Division of Juvenile Justice